laravel/docs/dusk.md

     php artisan dusk:fails

-> {note} It's important that the chromedriver binaries can by run so if you're experiencing issues with running Dusk make sure you make the binaries executable by running `chmod -R 0755 vendor/laravel/dusk/bin`.
+> {note} Dusk requires its `chromedriver` binaries to be executable.
+If you're having problems running Dusk, you can ensure the binaries are executable using the following command: `chmod -R 0755 vendor/laravel/dusk/bin`.

 <a name="using-other-browsers"></a>
 ### Using Other Browsers